1. Suicide is among the top 10 causes of death in the US (Centers for Disease Control and Prevention, 2020).

 4. Instead, the suicide rate in the US has INCREASED 33% since 1999 (Centers for Disease Control and Prevention).

-5. Over 41,000 people died of suicide in the US in 2013.
+5. Over 47,500 people died by suicide in the US in 2019, up from about 41,000 in 2013.

 Centers for Disease Control and Prevention.
 Ten leading causes of injury and death.

 Swanson JW, Bonnie RJ, Appelbaum PS.
 Getting Serious About Reducing Suicide: More “How” and Less “Why”.
 JAMA.
 2015 Dec 1;314(21):2229-2230.
 PubMed PMID: 26524461.

-Copyright 2016, Rajnish Mago, MD.
+Copyright 2016 to 2021, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
-It is not intended or recommended for patients or other laypersons, or as a substitute for medical advice, diagnosis, or treatment.
+It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.